meh/ruby-torchat/doc/protocol/standard.md

 ### Profile Avatar Alpha

-This packet contains the alpha channel of the avatar.
+This packet contains the alpha channel of the avatar, this means that it contains a list of bytes referring to the alpha value of said pixel starting from the top left.

 This packet **must** be sent even if the avatar has no alpha channel, and the content will be empty.